lightoze/puppet-bacula/README.md

 ## Limitations

-This module was only tested on Ubuntu systems, but also intended to work on any Debian or Fedora (RedHat/CentOS) derivative.
+This module was only tested on recent Ubuntu and CentOS systems with Bacula 5.2 and 7.0.